Ernie O'Malley: Hunger strike

 The civil war ended with the cessation of hostilities and dumping of arms in May 1923, but most IRA prisoners were not released until much later.
 On 13 October, O'Malley and many others in Mountjoy Prison went on hunger strike for forty-one days, in protest at the continued detention of IRA prisoners (see 1923 Irish Hunger Strikes).
-After a week O'Malley and the other senior officers or elected members were moved to Kilmainham Jail.
-Against his will, he had already been nominated as a Sinn Féin candidate for Dublin North at the 1923 general election, held on 27 August, and was elected as a TD.
+After seven days O'Malley and the other senior officers or elected members were moved to Kilmainham Gaol.
+Against his will, he had been nominated as a Sinn Féin candidate for Dublin North at the 1923 general election held on 27 August and was elected as a TD.
 O'Malley "hated" being a member of the Dáil.
+Cognisant of the propaganda value of commemorating the anniversaries of the first men to be executed, in late November O’Malley ordered every man to "educate himself and those around him to do all that is necessary to complete the work for which his comrades died".

-In early January 1924, O'Malley was the last internee moved from Kilmainham.
-He was transferred to St Bricin's military hospital, thence to Mountjoy Prison hospital and later the general prison.
-There then came a move to the Curragh camp hospital in late winter before he was placed in a regular hut.
+By 11 January 1924, O'Malley had been the last anti-treaty inmate moved from Kilmainham Gaol.
+He was transferred to St Bricin's military hospital, thence to Mountjoy Prison where at first he spent some time in the hospital wing.
+Then came a move to the Curragh army camp hospital in late winter before he joined the other anti-treaty prisoners in the huts of the Curragh Camp.
 By mid-1924, the Free State government heard strong calls in parliament for the release of the final 600-odd anti-treaty prisoners, in the interests of restoring a more normal state of affairs.
 Further pressure came from the organisers of the Tailteann Games, which were expected to be attended in early August by tens of thousands of overseas visitors.

-Despite official reservations, the prisoners began to be set free, and O'Malley was the very last anti-treaty internee to be released.
-He was released from the Curragh, along with Seán Russell, on 17 July 1924, well over a year after the end of hostilities.
+Despite official reservations, the prisoners began to be set free.
+His period of internment complete, O'Malley was the very last anti-treaty prisoner to be released.
+He left the Curragh, along with Seán Russell, on 17 July 1924, well over a year after the end of hostilities.

+Personal cost

+During the civil war, three of O'Malley's younger brothers, Cecil, Paddy and Kevin, were arrested by Free State troops in July 1922.
+Another younger brother, Charlie, also anti-treaty, was killed on 4 July 1922 in Sackville Street during the Battle of Dublin.
+In all, O'Malley suffered more than a dozen wounds from 1916 to 1923.
+Despite this high personal cost partition was becoming entrenched and he had failed in his principal aim of an Ireland free from foreign interference.